 Develop ruthless honesty

 Take a long hard look at yourself.
 And first of all, define what your meaning of “a good driver” is.
-A good driver is not necessarily a successful driver, and vice versa.
-Decide from the start what you want to achieve in racing and whether or not that goal is actually obtainable with the resources and talent that you have at your disposal.
+A good driver is not necessarily a successful driver and vice versa.
+Decide from the start what you want to achieve in racing and whether or not that goal is obtainable with the resources and talent that you have at your disposal.
 To make that key decision, you have to be entirely honest about yourself and your limitations.
 Then fix a realistic SMART goal.
 Specific, measurable, achievable, relevant and targeted.

 Maximize your strengths

 Having honestly assessed your weaknesses, now look at your strengths.
 Perhaps your driving talent is not at the same level as your rivals.
 But, more importantly, what do you do better than them?
-Maybe you are better-presented, a more eloquent talker, or a more likeable person.
+Maybe you are better-presented, a more eloquent talker, or a more likable person.
 This will enable you to attract sponsorship and media coverage, advancing your career over those who have talent alone.
-Maybe you have better consistency.
+Maybe you have a better consistency.
 Find a way to keep on scoring points and you can win championships over more naturally talented rivals.
 Make the very most of what you’re good at.

 Keep going to the gym

 There’s no need to pretend you enjoy it: that doesn’t make you a better driver.
 But keep going anyway.
 Increased physical capacity gives you increased mental capacity – and that’s the crucial part that will make a much bigger difference than you think.
 Fitness is just a means to an end, so think of it as a tool.
 Nothing more, nothing less.